If you’ve been experimenting with ways to relieve ADHD naturally, this list of natural alternatives to ADHD meds may help!

-We were relieved when a child therapist confirmed he had the worst ADHD (attention deficit hyperactivity disorder, often used interchangeably with ADD, or attention deficit disorder) she’d ever seen in a child his age, but were overwhelmed with what to do about it.
+It may even be a relief to get a diagnoses that confirms your child has ADHD (attention deficit hyperactivity disorder, often used interchangeably with ADD, or attention deficit disorder), even if you’re overwhelmed with what to do about it.

 - inability to focus

 If you don’t want to resort to ADHD meds, have hope; there are natural solutions that work!

 And while a child’s unusual and troublesome behaviors can be frustrating, you can always try natural solutions first, as conventional meds may have unintended consequences.
 Let’s first look at some of today’s popular prescription options.

 There are a variety of medications used to treat ADHD in both children and adults.
 Let’s look at some popular ADHD meds:

 - stimulants: these include drugs like Adderall and Ritalin and work by boosting levels of dopamine and norepinephrine in the brain, which helps nerves in the brain communicate better.

 - non-stimulants: these include drugs like Strattera and Clonadine and work by boosting norepinephrine in the brain as well.
 They are sometimes used when stimulants don’t work or cause unwanted side effects.